An overachiever is someone who performs to a higher standard or achieves greater success than is expected of them.

 Still not sure how to stop being an overachiever?
 Talking to someone can really help you to handle whatever life throws at you.
 It’s a great way to get your thoughts and your worries out of your head so you can work through them.

-We really recommend you speak to a therapist rather than a friend or family member.
+Speak to a therapist about it.
 Why?
 Because they are trained to help people in situations like yours.
 They can help you to identify what’s driving your overachieving thoughts and behaviors, work on addressing those things, and help you create a more balanced and healthy lifestyle.

 While you may try to work through this yourself, it may be a bigger issue than self-help can address.
 And if it is affecting your mental well-being, relationships, or life in general, it is a significant thing that needs to be resolved.